mb4c/YAMP/README.md

 # YAMP
-YAMP is a cross-platform music player written in C++.
+YAMP is a cross-platform music player written in C++

 <img src="YAMP.png">